poole/hyde/index.md

 </div>

 <h2>Learn & Practice publishing HTML and CSS website projects</h2>
+You will not run out of ideas of projects you can build thanks to our list of project ideas, project-based tutorials.
 <div class="card">
     <h3>HTML Practice Projects</h3>
     <p>By now, you should be confident enough to attempt building a project on your own.
 Pick a project from <a href="/html-only-projects">HTML-only projects</a> and build it.
 You can always search online for solutions incase you get stuck.</p>